dreemurrs-embedded/Jumpdrive/README.md

 Insert the SD card to the device, then boot it up, you should get a nice splash screen and you should see a new storage device after you plug the device to USB.

-With the device plugged in, you can now flash a distro, or fix a unbootable installation.
+With the device plugged in, you can now flash a distro, fix an unbootable installation or only charge quickly your PinePhone using the image pine64-pinephone-charging.img.

 **WARNING:**
 In case eMMC isn't showing up try to charge your battery and try again.
 There are reports of people not being able to flash to eMMC with discharged battery.